 - Las Vegas, Nevada’s Drug Laws and their Penalties: This section discusses how Nevada punishes certain acts related to drugs.
 It goes over the penalties and the variations within those penalties.
 It does not focus on specific statutes but instead discusses how Nevada criminalizes narcotics in general.

 - Defenses Against Nevada’s Drug Laws: This section discusses ways to defend yourself against Las Vegas drug crime prosecutions.
 It touches on suppression motions and how Nevada deals with constructive possession of controlled substances.

 - Plea Deals, Deferrals, and Drug Court: This section looks at ways to avoid prison and programs available to those who have been charged with a Nevada drug crime in Las Vegas, Henderson, and North Las Vegas.

 Nevada was once known as being one of the toughest states on drug possession.
 Their low possession thresholds for very long prison sentences were often cited as being excessively cruel.
 However, effective July 1st, 2020 new laws came into effect that radically changed Nevada’s drug laws.

 Nevada still has a strict no-tolerance policy and makes it a felony to possess any controlled substances other than marijuana or without a prescription.
-However, Nevada has also enacted laws that allow for first-time personal users to have their charges dismissed off their record.
-Nevada has also drastically raised the possession thresholds for serious offenses such as trafficking (from 4 grams to over 100 grams for low-level trafficking, and high-level trafficking now requires 400+ grams) to bring them more into line with today's standards.
+However, Nevada has also enacted laws that allow for first-time personal users to have their charges dismissed from their record.
+Nevada has also drastically raised the possession thresholds for serious offenses such as trafficking (from 4 grams to over 100 grams for low-level trafficking, and high-level trafficking now requires 400+ grams) to bring them more into line with today’s standards.

 Read on to learn more about how Las Vegas, Nevada’s drug laws work.